-The Kengan Ashura Season 3 release date on Netflix is confirmed for 2023.
+The Kengan Ashura Season 3 release date on Netflix is confirmed for September 2023, the end of the Summer 2023 anime season.
 The anime TV sequel will be Kengan Ashura Part 3 on Netflix, although it is officially being labeled as Kengan Ashura Season 2.

 What’s more, the Kengan Ashura: Omega editor has confirmed on Twitter that the Kengan Ashura continuation will adapt the original manga’s story “until the end of the original (the end of the tournament)!”

 Since the anime sequel is set to finish adapting the ending of the first manga series, it’s possible Netflix could renew another Kengan Ashura sequel by creating a Kengan Omega anime series.
 But how long will it take before that sequel could ever premiere?

 On March 23, 2022, the official Kengan Ashura Twitter profile made the “critical announcement” that the production of the third Kengan Ashura anime sequel had been decided.
 The official site also confirmed that worldwide distribution will once again be exclusive to Netflix.

 On Netflix US, the Kengan Ashura anime is listed as Parts.
 But when the announcement was made in March 2022, Netflix referred to Kengan Ashura Part 3 as being the first cour Kengan Ashura Season 2.

 “Kengan Ashura Season 2 is in the works!
 Get warmed up by watching Season 1, now streaming on Netflix!” stated the Netflix Anime Twitter profile.

 Technically, what Netflix stated is accurate.
 Although Netflix has a history of making season numbering confusing (The Seven Deadly Sins is an example), Kengan Ashura Part 3 will actually be the first cour of the second season of Kengan Ashura.